agvar/Deep_Learning_Text/README.md

 Add port 8501 in the security group for inbound traffic from local machine

-To install the twitter consumer and producer ->
+To install the twitter consumer and producer
-To install the Deep Learning BERT analysis,notebook ,data preprocessing ->

 ## Process Flow